onlybugs/iEnhance/README.md

 scpool_iden = ["hip_"+i for i in ["1","10","20","30","50","80","100"]]
 ~~~

 For Micro-C data, we recommend using the **predict-hic.py** script for augmentation, but remember to change the path of the pre-trained model.
-Other parameters are set as for Hi-C data.
+Other parameters are set as for Hi-C data

 When all preparations have been completed, execute the following command:
 ~~~bash